lcocard/liri-node/README.md

 - DotEnv
 - FS

-### Environment
+### Environment :earth_americas:

 - Create a .env file using the provided sample file.

 ### Liri can take in one of the following commands:

-- concert-this
+- concert-this :guitar:
-- spotify-this-song
+- spotify-this-song :notes:
-- movie-this
+- movie-this :movie_camera:
-- do-what-it-says
+- do-what-it-says :game_die:

 ### What Each Command Should Do